edgio-docs/edgio-docs/guides/applications/v7/performance/prefetching.md

 **Request flow:**

 1. The client submits a request for: `https://www.example.com`.
 2. The closest POP responds with the payload for that request.
+This payload:
-This payload installs the `{{ PACKAGE_NAME }}/prefetch` package.
-It also contains links to related resources.
+    -   Installs the `{{ PACKAGE_NAME }}/prefetch` package.
+    -   Contains links to related resources.
 3. The predictive prefetching service worker detects that the viewport contains 4 links.
 As a result, it will submit the following 4 prefetch requests while the user interacts with the page:

     ```